AlainParadis/designschool/_topics/graph-layout.md

   When you place your graph in InDesign, you should place a native Illustrator (.ai) document.

   <div class="attentionbox achtung">
   It's important that the graph you place in InDesign is fully outlined.
 Before you place your graph, make sure you duplicate your document.
-Outline all fonts in the graph.
+Ungroup your graph.
+Click <span class="command">OK</span>.
 Also, select this duplicate graph, then expand it using <span class="command">Object > Expand...</span>.
 Click <span class="command">OK</span>.
   </div>

   Save your a duplicate of the Illustrator document as: